Hamengkubuwono V

-Hamengkubuwono V (also spelled Hamengkubuwana V, Yogyakarta, 24 January 1820 – Yogyakarta, 5 June 1855) was the fifth Sultan of Yogyakarta, reigning from 19 December 1823, to 17 August 1826, and then from 17 January 1828, to 5 June 1855 being interspersed by the rule of Hamengkubuwono II due to the then political instability.
+Hamengkubuwono V (also spelled Hamengkubuwana V, Yogyakarta, 24 January 1820 – Yogyakarta, 5 June 1855) was the fifth Sultan of Yogyakarta, reigning from 19 December 1823 to 17 August 1826, and then from 17 January 1828 to 5 June 1855 being interspersed by the rule of Hamengkubuwono II due to the then political instability.

 Early life

-Born as Gusti Raden Mas Gathot Menol, he was the sixth son of Hamengkubuwono IV and his queen consort, Gusti Kangjeng Ratu Kencono.
+Born as Gusti Raden Mas Gathot Menol, he was the sixth son of Hamengkubuwono IV and his queen consort, Gusti Kangjeng Ratu Kencana.
 When he was 3 years old, he was crowned as Hamengkubuwono V, and ruled for 2.5 years before being succeeded by his great-grandfather, Hamengkubuwono II.
 Hamengkubuwono V was recrowned after his great-grandfather's death.

 Upon reaching adulthood, he was styled Prince Mangkubumi.
 He was made lieutenant colonel in 1839 and colonel in 1847 by Dutch East Indies government.

 Reign

 Hamengkubuwono V made his realm closer with Dutch colonial government.
 He intended for a bloodless struggle, hoping that there would be a mutual cooperation between Yogyakarta Sultanate and Dutch government, leading to the rise of prosperity and security of Yogyakarta people.
 He also focused on art.
 During his reign, wayang wong performances had been held five times.
 He also created some royal dances, the most popular was Serimpi dance and its variants.

-However, his policy was opposed by some court's servants and his own brother, GRM Mustojo.
+However, his policy was opposed by some court's servants and his own brother, Gusti Raden Mas Mustojo.
 They viewed Hamengkubuwono V's policy as cowardly, bringing shame to Yogyakarta Palace, leading to the decline of support towards himself and the rise of support towards Mustojo.
 The situation was increasingly beneficial to Mustojo after marrying a Bruneian princess and forming a close brotherhood with Sultanate of Brunei.
 Hamengkubuwono V's rule was increasingly scrutinized after the emergence of internal conflict involving his fifth wife, Kanjeng Mas Hemawati.
 Hamengkubuwono V only gained support from his subjects who felt safe and prosperous during his reign.

 Hamengkubuwono V died in a lesser-known incident, known as wereng saketi tresno (meaning "died by the beloved one").
 Hamengkubuwono V died after being stabbed by his fifth wife, Kanjeng Mas Hemawati.
 Her motive is unknown.

-GKR.
+Gusti Kanjeng Ratu.
 Kedaton, queen consort of Hamengkubuwono V.

 When the incident took place, his queen consort, Kanjeng Ratu Sekar Kedaton, was pregnant, and gave birth to a son 13 days later.
 The son was named Timur Muhammad.

-Hamengkubuwono V was succeeded by his brother, GRM Mustojo, styled as Hamengkubuwono VI.
+Hamengkubuwono V was succeeded by his brother, Gusti Raden Mas Mustojo, styled as Hamengkubuwono VI.